psycopg/psycopg/docs/advanced/rows.rst

 Row factories
 =============

-Cursor's `fetch*` methods, by default, return the records received from the database as tuples.
+The cursors `fetch*` methods, by default, return the records received from the database as tuples.
 This can be changed to better suit the needs of the programmer by using custom *row factories*.